xdmushui/partner-center-sdk/develop/get-invoice-billed-consumption-lineitems.md

 ## <span id="Prerequisites"/><span id="prerequisites"/><span id="PREREQUISITES"/>Prerequisites

 - Credentials as described in [Partner Center authentication](partner-center-authentication.md).
 This scenario supports authentication with both standalone App and App+User credentials.
 - An invoice identifier.
 This identifies the invoice for which to retrieve the line items.

 ## <span id="C_"/><span id="c_"/>C#

 To get the Azure Marketplace line items for the specified invoice, first retrieve the invoice object.
 To begin, call the [**ById**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoicecollection.byid) method to get an interface to invoice operations for the specified invoice.
 Then call the [**Get**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoice.get) or [**GetAsync**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoice.getasync) method to retrieve the invoice object.
 The invoice object contains all of the information for the specified invoice.

-The Provider identifies the source of the billed detail information (for example, External), and the **InvoiceLineItemType** specifies the type (for example, UsageLineItem).
+The Provider identifies the source of the billed detail information (for example, Marketplace), and the **InvoiceLineItemType** specifies the type (for example, UsageLineItem).

 The example code that follows uses a foreach loop to process the line items collection.
 A separate collection of line items is retrieved for each InvoiceLineItemType.